 - {¶42} As an appellate court, we neither weigh the evidence nor judge the credibility of witnesses.
 Our role is to determine whether there is relevant, competent and credible evidence, upon which the fact finder could base its judgment.
 Cross Truck v.
 Jeffries, 5th Dist.
 No. CA-5758, 1981 WL 6321(Feb.
 10, 1982).
 "Reviewing courts should accord deference to the trial court's decision because the trial court has had the opportunity to observe the witnesses' demeanor, gestures, and voice inflections that cannot be conveyed to us through the written record, Miller v.
 Miller, 37 Ohio St. 3d 71, 523 N.E.2d 846(1988). - {¶43} In the present case, the trial court's decision indicates it considered the best interest factors.
-Upon review of the record, it is clear the record supports the trial court's finding granting the motion for permanent custody is in C.G.'s best interest.
-The trial court concluded the child's need for legally secure placement could not be achieved without awarding permanent custody to FCCPS. - {¶44} The record makes clear appellant failed to complete the majority of the case plan provided by FCCPS and failed to meet even the basic needs of C.G. - {¶45} The record contains competent, credible evidence C.G. is a model resident at the Reality House.
-He was at the time of the trial on the Youth Advisory Board and was setting an excellent example to the other children in the group home.
-The record reveals C.G. is now himself a father and he needs to develop independent living skills.

-{¶46} The trial court found Mother had not "consistently demonstrated that she was clean and sober" and her substance abuse issues meant it was "no longer safe for [C.G.] to be in her care."
-Mother failed to maintain stable housing and admitted she had not had housing appropriate for children since January 2012.
+Upon review of the record, it is clear the record supports the trial court's finding granting the motion for permanent custody is in N.G.'s best interest.
+The trial court concluded the child's need for legally secure placement could not be achieved without awarding permanent custody to FCCPS. - {¶44} The record makes clear appellant failed to complete the majority of the case plan provided by FCCPS and failed to meet even the basic needs of N.G. - {¶45} The trial court found Mother had not "consistently demonstrated that she was clean and sober" and her substance abuse issues meant it was "no longer safe for [N.G.] to be in her care."
+Mother failed to maintain stable housing and admitted she had not had housing appropriate for the children since January 2012.
 Mother failed to maintain stable employment and only maintained occasional employment for a few months at a time.

-{¶47} Concerning her mental health contentions, the trial court found,
+{¶46} Concerning her mental health contentions, the trial court found,